-To some observers the turn towards state aid prompts memories of Britain’s dismal economic performance in the 1970s, when many international commentators called it the “sick man of Europe” – and subsiding ailing firms was a key plank of both main parties’ socialist economic strategy.
+To many observers the turn towards state aid prompts memories of Britain’s dismal economic performance in the 1970s, when international commentators called it the “sick man of Europe” – and subsiding ailing firms was a key plank of both main parties’ socialist economic strategy.
 Former Conservative chancellor Philip Hammond told the Financial Times “it would be a fast track to the misery of the 1970s from which a Conservative government rescued Britain in 1979” when Margaret Thatcher entered Downing Street.

 “The recent history of Singapore is an interesting study in the state being used to invest in areas which help to create the future, and the history of post-war France been a successful story of successful state allocation of investment to certain sectors and companies,” Wooldridge said.
 “Britain has not been very good at doing this, for lots of cultural and institutional reasons.”